 For an in-depth look at cognitive biases, check out this article.
 In the meantime, let’s look at how cognitive biases and heuristics affect how we make investments.

 Trading Setups Review points out that confirmation bias constantly comes into play when we’re making deals at the bear and bullish markets.
 We come up with a proposition, and we insidiously stick with it, continuously checking for information that proves it.
 This is fatal.
 We should really be looking for information that proves and disproves our proposition, helping us revise our proposition.
 In the end, we may stick with a proposition that is incorrect, or at the least inaccurate, and we lose money.

 Just take a look at the Stock Market Crash of 1929, which illustrates the overconfidence effect.
 The overconfidence effect refers to an individual’s overconfidence in their knowledge and judgments when they really should not be so confident about their decision-making skills at all.
-In the case of the 1929 Stock Market Crash, stock traders were overconfident that the market “was near a state of perfection, that the sky was the limit, that the market could go nowhere but up continue.”
-But boy, were they wrong.
+As Byzantine Communications tells us, with the 1929 Stock Market Crash, stock traders were overconfident that the market “was near a state of perfection, that the sky was the limit, that the market could go nowhere but up continue.”
+But they were wrong.
 As we know, following the Crash, the US fell into a deep economic recession.
 Believing too confidently in one’s judgment can indeed be fatal.

 But there’s more than just the confirmation and overconfidence biases.
 Let’s take a close look at some others.

 When we change around where the placements of words, we respond differently.
 The primacy effect refers to our tendency to remember words at the beginning of a sentence; the recency effect, at the end.